 The answer is yes, most of the time.
 Most laptops draw air from underneath the machine, send it through the machine, and exhaust the hot air in the back or on the sides.
 That is why you should never put laptops on blankets, carpets, or other such materials.
-It blocks the air flow.
+It blocks the airflow.

+Laptop coolers perform two main functions.
+The first is added space between the laptop and the desk surface.
+Even without fans, it gives the laptop access to more and cooler air than it normally would.
 The second main function is the obvious one and that’s to blow cooler air right at the bottom of the laptop where the intake fans are.
-It not only cools down the entire bottom of the laptop, but basically maximizes the cool air your intake fans have access to.
+It not only cools down the entire bottom of the laptop but also maximizes the cold air intake.

-Best 19-inch cooler: Thermaltake Massive 20
+1. Thermaltake Massive 20 laptop cooler

-Best 17-inch cooler: Havit 5-Fan Cooling Pad
+2. Havit 5-Fan Cooling Pad

-Best 14 to 15.6 inch cooler: Cooler Master NotePal U3
+3. Cooler Master NotePal U3